 What are the keystones of a Performance and Talent Management System?

-Here are the keystones that will round up everything that there is in a Performance and Talent Management System.
+Here are the keystones that will round up everything that there is in Performance and Talent Management System.

 The first primary attribute that makes a Performance and Talent Management System immensely useful for HR professionals is concerned with recruitment.
 A capable Performance and Talent Management System is supposed to possess a software that helps you track each step an employee’s recruitment process, starting from his or her candidate phase to the onboarding process.